Carol Weiss King: J. Peters 1948

 King also defended "red conspirator" J. Peters against the INS (named by Louis Budenz and Whittaker Chambers as mastermind of a Soviet underground spy ring operating in Washington, DC, during the 1930s and 1940s) and counseled Peters on how to testify before the House Un-American Activities Committee (HUAC) (1948–1949).

 Although the J. Peters case was among the best known of King's career, Ann Fagan Ginger makes only a single reference to it in her biography of more than 500 pages.

 Sung v.
 McGrath 1950

 King took on many cases against the Immigration and Naturalization Service (INS).
 Her most important legal victory came from Sung v.
 McGrath (339 U.S. 908, 1950).
 In this case, the Supreme Court acknowledged that INS was subject to the same administrative and procedural rules as all other federal departments.
-This ruling froze deportation hearings until the INS agreed to comply with the requirements of the Administrative Procedures Act.
+This ruling froze deportation hearings until the INS agreed to comply with the requirements of the Administrative Procedure Act.